 If your student requires health services regularly at school, please see the documents as outlined below.

-- The Important Medication Information document outlines the requirements for prescriptions to be accepted in the school clinic.
-Because the prescription label is used as the doctor’s orders for care during the school day, it is very important that the specific prescription label requirements be met.
+- The Important Medication Information document outlines the requirements for prescribed medications to be accepted and administered in the school clinic.
+It is very important that the specific prescription label requirements be met.

 - The Authorization for Prescribed Medication form is required if your student requires medication administration at school.
 The form must be signed by a parent.
-It only must be signed by a physician if a student will self-carry an inhaler, Epinephrine Auto-Injector, or pancreatic enzymes.
+Physician signature is only required if a student will self-carry an inhaler, Epinephrine Auto-Injector, or pancreatic enzymes.

 - The Authorization for Prescribed Treatment is required if your student requires a treatment, such as a nebulizer treatment or a Gastrostomy Tube feeding.